 Occupancy rates of bedrooms

-In March 2014, occupancy rates of bedrooms in hotels and similar accommodation of EU Member States where data is available ranged from 26.9 % in Croatia to 62.9 % in Malta.
-More than 60 % of the available bedrooms in Malta, the Netherlands and the United Kingdom have been in use, while the corresponding rates in Serbia, Croatia, Bulgaria and Slovakia were less than 30 % (see Figure 3).
+In June 2014, occupancy rates of bedrooms in hotels and similar accommodation of EU Member States where data is available ranged from 35.6 % in Slovakia to 82.2 % in Malta.
+More than three out of four of the available bedrooms in Malta, Cyprus and the United Kingdom have been in use, while the corresponding rate in Slovakia was less than 40 % (see Figure 3).

 Data sources and availability

 Data on arrivals for the same reference period are available in Eurobase.
 For more recent data on nights spent, see Nights spent at tourist accommodation establishments.